frequency-chain/docs/pages/Guides/BecomeAProvider.md

 - [Talisman](https://www.talisman.xyz)
 - [See more](https://polkadot.com/get-started/wallets)

-This onboarding process will guide you through the creation of an account and the creation of a Provider Control Key which will be required for many different transactions.
+This onboarding process will guide you through the creation of an account and the creation of a Provider Account which will be required for many different transactions.

 ## Step 2: Acquire Testnet Tokens